Enrolment

 My course is based at City South Campus, where do I go for my enrolment appointment?

 You must attend an appointment at City Centre Campus.
-The enrolment centre is located on the first floor in room C140.
+The enrolment centre is located in the Mezzanine Area, Curzon Building.
 Maps and directions can be found on our City Campus map page.

 I am arriving in the UK after the start of my course.
 What should I do?